UKCloud/documentation/articles/other/other-sco-free-trials.md

 Requesting a trial:

-- Request via UKCloud website: <http://www.ukcloud.com/free-trial-sign-up> where you will accept the trial [terms and conditions](https://ukcloud.com/wp-content/uploads/2016/07/Free-Trial-Agreement-June-2016.pdf)
+- Request via UKCloud website: <http://www.ukcloud.com/free-trial-sign-up>, where you will nned to accept the [trial terms and conditions](https://ukcloud.com/free-trial-terms-and-conditions/)

 - Your environment is set up